joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/18/nyregion/new-york-doctor-japan-extradition.html

 **At $236.4 Million, Portrait by Klimt is Second Most Expensive Painting Sold at Auction**\
-`The portrait of Elisabeth Lederer, looted by the Nazis and spared from a blaze, was a highlight of the Sotheby’s evening sale.`\
+`The portrait of Elisabeth Lederer, looted by the Nazis and spared from a blaze, was a highlight of the Sotheby’s inaugural sale in its new home.`\
 https://nytimes.com/2025/11/18/arts/design/portrait-auction-record-klimt-sothebys.html

 **How to watch Browns vs. Raiders: Time, TV, streaming**\